DFE-Digital/register-trainee-teachers/docs/machine-setup.md

 ## Prerequisites

-You'll need to have the libraries below to be able to develop the application locally.
+You’ll need to have the libraries below to be able to develop the application locally.
 You can install them manually, or using a package manager like [Homebrew](https://brew.sh/).
 We also have instructions for if you’re using ASDF below.

 - [Ruby](https://www.ruby-lang.org/en/)
 - [Node.js](https://nodejs.org/en/)